-The above video of a crash test was based on ece r44/4 test regulations, apart from one particular aspect.
+The above video is from our rear and forward facing crash tests based on UN ECE R44/4 and UN ECE R129 test regulations, to demonstrate the consequences of a toddler in a collision with their arms removed from the protection of the child car seat harness.
 The rig was set up in full accordance of the standard and then the dummy replicated the behaviour of many children, its arms were pushed through the gap that children exploit to pull the harness off their shoulders.

 If the collision was a side impact, as opposed to head on, the dummy’s head would have travelled through the glass of the door.